Evolutionary biology applied to creative strategy

-Data-driven marketer with $50m spent and 8,000 experiments run — Michael Taylor — shares a powerful approach in a new book on improving brand performance through creative testing.
-Learn how to break campaigns down to their component parts, or ‘memes’, and remix what works to drive growth.
-Find the right combination of memes and you win.
+Data-driven marketer with $50m optimized and 8,000 experiments run — Mike Taylor — shares a powerful new framework for creative strategy.
+Fusing principles from evolutionary biology to marketing science, forged by the experience of building a 50 person agency, “Marketing Memetics” will help you identify what creative is likely to win, even before you test it.
+Learn to break campaigns down to their component parts, or ‘memes’, and remix what works to drive growth.

 - Or scroll down to learn more 👇